 We went to go see it.
 Reach house reminded me of many Portland rentals – structurally sound but old and lots of painted wood.
 It had a mudroom (where we could store our stroller and bike trailer instead of them taking up space in my living room), and a cute entryway and hardwood floors and a normal staircase.

-It had a long-lasting metal roof, the siding was fine, and none of the floors were squishy or bouncy.
+It had a long-lasting metal roof that was well maintained with the help of residential and commercial roofing services such as commercial roofing services in Elkridge, MD, the siding was fine, and none of the floors were squishy or bouncy.
+If we needed it repaired, we can easily call an expert like this roofer in Weatherford, TX.
 The yard had some raised-bed gardens chock full of healthy looking strawberry plants.
 It had a washer, dryer, and dishwasher!
 And a broom closet!
 A dutch door to the kitchen!
 A shop for storage!

 There are several things I’m kind of iffy about still – it has a shower enclosure but no tub, which will suck for bathing a baby.
 It has baseboard heating, which is expensive, AND it only has two baseboards to heat the entire house.
 I predict we will freeze to death in the winter unless we install a gas fireplace or something right away.
 The kitchen is made for tall people – I can only reach one cabinet easily, so I guess that’ll be the dishes cabinet and to hell with the rest.
 The downstairs bedroom has a big sliding door to nowhere.